jdpedersen1/fzfm/README.md

 - fzf
 - chafa (for now, working to get ueberzug or ueberzugpp working)

-(for extra functionality, or edit script to use programs of your choice)
+### Dependencies (for extra functionality, or edit script to use programs of your choice)
 - dialog/whiptail/zenity (your choice, for creation of files/dirs if you don't want to use plain bash)
 - libreoffice
 - zathura